-They identify three innovation pathways that hold the most potential to activate the new carbon economy
+They identify three innovation pathways that hold the most potential to activate the new carbon economy forest and farmland to store carbon, increase forestry practices, changes in agricultural practices, and developing soil amendments that yields, and improve ecosystem functions.

 - Engineered solutions are technologies that capture, convert, and store CO2 from the air and oceans, such as DAC, CCS, EW. - It also includes CO2 conversion to valuable products.